AbasimaEtim/Global-Deforestation-Analysis_SQL_Project/README.md

 ## Introduction
 This SQL project tackles global deforestation trends and aims to uncover valuable environmental insights using advanced SQL techniques.
-I will be working with three separate CSV datasets: Forest_Area, Land_Area, and Regions, each containing three relevant columns.
+I will be working with three separate .csv files: Forest_Area, Land_Area, and Regions, each containing three relevant columns.
 By analyzing these datasets through SQL queries, I will be identifying critical patterns and geographical trends in deforestation.
 This information will be instrumental in making informed decisions for sustainable forestry practices and overall environmental management.

 ## Problem Questions: